DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/INSTALL_PYLINK.md

 **Windows**

 It is possible to use the ``cp`` command in the Windows powershell, in other terminals you might not be able to use it.
 But you can always copy and paste it manually.
+Please replace python 3.10 with python 3.9 if you are using python 3.9.
 ```
 cp -R "C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python\64\3.10\pylink" C:\Users\[USERNAME]\anaconda3\envs\merid3.10\Lib\site-packages
 ```